wuyang1002431655/tango_with_django_19/manuscript/chapter-deployment.md

 ##Log Files

 Deploying your web application to an online environment introduces another layer of complexity.
-It is likely that you will encounter new and bizzare errors due to unsuspecting problems.
+It is likely that you will encounter new and bizarre errors due to unsuspecting problems.
 When facing such errors, vital clues may be found in one of the three log files that the web server on PythonAnywhere creates.